Taiwan party chief says to talk to China's Xi about new global bank

-Eric Chu’s meeting with Xi, who also heads China’s Communist Party, will be the first meeting between the heads of the two parties in six years.
-The defeated Nationalist forces fled to Taiwan at the end of the Chinese civil war in 1949.
+Eric Chu’s meeting with Xi, who also heads China’s Communist Party, will be the first meeting between the heads of the two parties since defeated Nationalist forces fled to Taiwan at the end of the Chinese civil war in 1949.

 Chu said he would talk about issues that are tough but of concern to many Taiwanese when he meets Xi in Beijing on Monday.
 Among them is the name that Taiwan would use to join the AIIB and the Regional Comprehensive Economic Partnership (RCEP), a proposed East Asian free trade deal.